Sleep Disorder Treatment at Medical City Dallas Hospital

 Multiple Sleep Latency Test (MSLT)

 A MSLT evaluates patients who are excessively sleepy in the daytime, such as those with narcolepsy.
-This day-long test comprised of 5 timed naps is performed following an overnight PSG.
+This day-long test, which is comprised of five timed naps, is performed following an overnight PSG.

 Continuous Positive Airway Pressure (CPAP)